 Student Research Awards Program

-The University of Kansas Field Station, a unit of the Kansas Biological Survey, provides research awards to encourage undergraduate and graduate student research at our field station during 2017.
+The University of Kansas Field Station, a unit of the Kansas Biological Survey, is offering funded research awards to encourage undergraduate and graduate student research at our field station during 2019.

-- Nason/KU Field Station Student Awards (several $300-500 awards): These awards are for KU undergraduate and graduate students who will conduct some portion of their field-based research at the KU Field Station in the award year.
+- Nason-KU Field Station Student Awards (several $300-$600 awards): These awards are for KU undergraduate and graduate students who will conduct some portion of their field-based research at the KU Field Station in the award year.

 Who can apply?
 Undergraduate and graduate students from the University of Kansas.

-- A one- to two-page proposal that includes a project title and a brief description of the objectives, methods, expected products, and significance of the proposed work.
+- A one- to two-page summary of the proposed research that includes a project title and a brief description of the objectives, methods, expected products and significance of the proposed work.

 - A curriculum vitae.